 'The Uncertainty Principle

-' was a programme produced by the Museu d'Art Contemporani de Barcelona
+' was a programme of lectures, performances, films, videos and artists' presentations analysing the multiple ways of generating a hypothesis.
+Curated by Chus Martínez and produced by the Museu d'Art Contemporani de Barcelona

 Jordan Wolfson, 'Untitled (the nothing)', 2005-9

 A nearly-3D documentary interview with Alfred Beilek, a man who claims to have taken part in secret US government programmes involving time travel, mind control and alien contact.

 Taking the style of a childrens’ tale, this video consists of three interconnected stories, including that of Nobody, an aging machine once used in the National Library in Belgrade.

 Neil Cummings & Marysia Lewandowska, 'Museum Futures: Distributed', 2008